Note: See Authentication for the V2 API and V2 API Oauth2 Examples if you want to Auth without Postman.

 Setting the environment variables

 Your first request via Postman will require web authentication.
-Click the authentication tab, then click the link on the right:
+Click the "Authorization" tab, then click the link on the right:

 You should see:

-Here will we be using the variables we set up in step 4.
+Here will we be using the variables we set up under "Setting Environment Variables" above.
 You will get a browser window pop-up.
-Login to Whiplash Sandbox using your Sandbox credentials.
+Login to the Whiplash Sandbox using your Sandbox credentials.

-After you login, you will see the access token screen.
+After you login, you will see the "Manage Access Tokens" screen.

 Note: Your Access Token expires every two hours.
 Use the Refresh OAuth Token endpoint to get a new token, which Postman will automatically use in your requests.